Ephraim-Kamau/github-search/README.md

 When all these requirements have been met, you can clone the   application by running the command `git clone https://https://github.com/Ephraim-Kamau/github-search` on your local machine.
 Open the terminal and navigate to where you have cloned the application.
 Run the command `ng serve`.
 This initiates a server and allows you to view the application on a web browser.

 #### Live Demo
-To view the Github Search page, click here:
+To view the Github Search page, click here: <a href ="https://ephraim-kamau.github.io/github-search/">Github Search</href>

 #### Technologies used
 <ul>